 The Laura Spelman Rockefeller Carillon is played live in recital Monday to Friday, 12 noon and 5 pm while the University is in session, and at weekends for events.
 During the academic quarter, we offer the opportunity for visitors and members of the University community to climb the tower for carillon recitals, Tuesday through Friday (the Chapel is closed to visitors on Mondays), and on Sundays.
 Check our home page for current details, including notification of academic breaks when we do not offer tours.
 Read more about visiting the carillon.

-During the summer, we present a special series of Sunday evening concerts, The Bells of Summer, seven Sundays at 5 pm, this year starting on Sunday June 26.
+During the summer, we present a special series of Sunday evening concerts, The Bells of Summer, seven Sundays at 5 pm.
 These concerts last for an hour, and you’re invited to bring a lawnchair or blanket and a picnic.
 Children and nicely behaved animals are welcome.

 The carillon is also played for special occasions, such as convocations, concerts, theatre events, and weddings.